pytorch/pytorch/.github/scripts/README.md

 ## Workflows

-- Pull CI (`pull.yml`) are run on PRs and on master.
+- Pull CI (`pull.yml`) is run on PRs and on master.
-- Trunk CI (`trunk.yml`) are run on trunk to validate incoming commits.
-They are usually more expensive to run so we do not run them on PRs unless specified.
+- Trunk CI (`trunk.yml`) is run on trunk to validate incoming commits.
+Trunk jobs are usually more expensive to run so we do not run them on PRs unless specified.
 - Scheduled CI (`periodic.yml`) is a subset of trunk CI that is run every few hours on master.
 - Binary CI is run to package binaries for distribution for all platforms.